 The BAE Pre-Professional Division students have had the honor of working with; New York City Ballet dancer, Silas Farley, in his new work, Excelsis.
-The ballet will have its premiere at the BAE 2020 Winter Performance, February 6-8th.
+The ballet will have its premiere at the BAE 2020 Winter Performance, at the Ailey Citigroup Theater, February 6-8th.
 Lucia Betelu, a BAE Level 9 student, interviewed Silas about his history, experiences, and the inspiration for this ballet.

 When did you know you wanted to pursue choreography in addition to performing?